 git add command.

-(I go over the actual commands in my Git Essentials course bundle.)
+(I go over the actual commands in my Up and Runnig with Git course.)

 Just like with the campers and and counselor, think about your Git repository as the set of files.
 Every time you make a change to a file and commit that change (record it as a change), Git snapshots the state of the entire collection of files at that moment.